docelic/rsyncnow/README.md

 files to sync (in dry run mode) and printing them to STDOUT as a stream.
 We call these processes `finders`.

-1. As the finders keep printing files to sync, `rsyncnow` keeps reading them in real-time and pushing them to a small internal queue of files to be synced.
+1. As finders keep printing files to sync, `rsyncnow` keeps reading them and pushing them to a small internal queue of files to sync.

 1. As soon as `rsyncnow` finds enough paths to sync to form a "block" (or every X seconds if a block has not been filled up yet), it runs